 Saving the souls of humans and the lives of canines!

-Second Chance Canine Adoption Shelter is an innovative and progressive program that pairs incarcerated inmates at Jamesville Correctional Facility with dogs rescued off the streets of the city of Syracuse for mutual rehabilitation.
-The inmates work with a certified trainer to acquire the handling skills needed to train the dogs.
+When Second Chance Canine Adoption Shelter first opened it was an innovative and progressive program that paired incarcerated inmates at Jamesville Correctional Facility with dogs rescued off the streets of the city of Syracuse for mutual rehabilitation.
+The inmates worked with a certified trainer to acquire the handling skills needed to train the dogs.

-The goal of the program is to aid in the rehabilitation of both humans and canines.
+The goal of the program was to aid in the rehabilitation of both humans and canines.

-The goal of the program is to aid in the rehabilitation of both humans and canines.
+The goal of the program was to aid in the rehabilitation of both humans and canines.

 - Reduce the rates of recidivism